ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-We **RECOMMEND** you put a reasonable amount effort into the content of the `remarks.md` file: it is a required for a reason.  :-)
+We **RECOMMEND** you put a reasonable amount effort into the content of the `remarks.md` file: it is a required file for a reason.  :-)
 </p>

+Try to be even more creative!

 Jump to: [top](#)

 <div id="rules_abuse">
 <div id="abusing_rules">